 Land Rover Discovery Sport SUV - MPG, running costs & CO2

 The Land Rover Discovery Sport will hold its value well on the used market and a plug-in hybrid is now available

 The Land Rover Discovery Sport is reasonably efficient and cheap to run for a small SUV with serious off-road ability, but the two-wheel-drive model is more economical if you don’t mind staying on tarmac.
 From 2019, all but the entry-level diesel gained mild-hybrid technology to assist the combustion engine, saving fuel and emissions.
 However, even with the help of mild-hybrid technology, every petrol and diesel sits in the top BiK band for business buyers.

 Land Rover Discovery Sport MPG & CO2

-The less powerful 161bhp diesel model with five seats, four-wheel drive and an automatic gearbox can return up to 42.4mpg and emits from 180g/km of CO2, making it an expensive choice for company-car drivers.
+The less powerful 161bhp diesel model with five seats, front-wheel drive and a manual gearbox returns up to 44.2mpg with CO2 emissions starting at 167g/km.
+Opting for four-wheel drive and an automatic gearbox has a minor impact on efficiency, with fuel economy falling to 41.4mpg and emissions increasing to 179g/km, making it an expensive choice for company-car drivers.

 The Discovery Sport’s insurance groupings range from 27 for the 2.0-litre diesel through to 42 for the plug-in hybrid in R-Dynamic HSE trim.
 That’s roughly on par with the BMW X3 and Lexus NX, but the Audi Q5 will cost more than its three rivals.